Selenium Alternatives: Choosing the Best Tool for Your Testing

 Will you use local versus cloud environments?
 For example, if a framework is designed for local execution, it'll give you faster feedback during the development process.
 So, that'll be useful for test-driven development (TDD) or for catching regressions early on.

-On the other hand, frameworks that integrate well with CI/CD pipelines work well if you're practising continuous integration.
+On the other hand, frameworks that integrate well with CI/CD pipelines work well if you're practicing continuous integration.
 These frameworks run headlessly, generate machine-readable reports, and integrate with popular CI tools like Jenkins, GitLab CI, or GitHub Actions.

 Speed and performance